BaseMax/AutoCreateGitHubIssuesManage/README.md

-# Auto Create GitHub Issues - Project Managment
+# Auto Create GitHub Issues - Project Management

 Automatically create GitHub issues from a file using Python.